samservo09/cloud-dna-sequence-alignment-aws-terraform/lab3_serverless/README.md

     ```

 ## How to Build the Lambda Deployment Package

 This is the most critical step for Lab 3.
 Our Lambda function uses the `parasail` library, which contains C code.
 This means it **must** be compiled for the Amazon Linux operating system that Lambda runs on.

-You cannot just `pip install` it locally and zip the folder.

 You must build the `lambda_package.zip` file, which is not included in this repository.
 Here are two methods to build it correctly.